Why Do I Feel Sad After My Period? | Emotional Rollercoaster Explained

 Certain nutrients support hormone synthesis and neurotransmitter production critical for balanced moods:

-- Omega-3 Fatty Acids: Anti-inflammatory properties improve brain function.
+• Omega-3 Fatty Acids: Anti-inflammatory properties support brain function.

-Incorporating foods rich in these nutrients—leafy greens, nuts, fatty fish—can soften emotional dips following menstruation by supporting biochemical resilience.
+Incorporating foods rich in these nutrients—leafy greens, nuts, fatty fish, legumes, eggs, and lean proteins—can soften emotional dips following menstruation by supporting biochemical resilience.

 Treatment Options for Managing Post-Menstrual Sadness

-- Mild Antidepressants: Selective serotonin reuptake inhibitors (SSRIs) prescribed selectively for severe premenstrual dysphoric disorder (PMDD).
+• Antidepressants: Selective serotonin reuptake inhibitors (SSRIs) may be prescribed for severe PMS or PMDD symptoms.

-- Hormonal Treatments: Birth control pills or hormone therapy that stabilize hormonal fluctuations throughout cycles.
+• Hormonal Treatments: Birth control pills or other hormonal options may help stabilize hormonal fluctuations for some people.

 Choosing an approach depends on individual symptoms’ intensity plus personal health considerations discussed with healthcare providers specializing in women’s health.